EddyVerbruggen/Insomnia-PhoneGap-Plugin/README.md

 ## 4. CREDITS ##

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).

 The Android code was entirely created by the author.

 The iOS code was heavily inspired by [Wolfgang Koller](https://github.com/simplec-dev/powermanagement).

+Many thanks to [Jesse MacFadyen](https://github.com/purplecabbage) for implementing the wp8 version!

 ## 5. License